 If your TV had been routing audio to a soundbar you disconnected, switching back to TV Speakers will fix it immediately.

-#What Do PCM, Auto, and Passthrough Mean?
+#PCM, Auto, and Passthrough Explained

 This setting trips up a lot of people, especially those connecting a soundbar or AV receiver.
 Here’s the breakdown: